miriukaLab/ampseq_analysis/README.md

 * fastqc quality check (alone or integrated with pipeline)
 * CRISPResso2 in normal or batch mode for single or pair-end data
+* Read the whole README file before running (it's not long)

 &nbsp;